w3c/wai-about-wai/_about/translating/guides/review-translation.md

 - Consider different dialects.
 Where possible, the translation should use words and phrases that will be best understood across different areas.
 - The translator and reviewer(s) might want to work together to consider different options for some wording.
 If you have any questions about the wording, please e-mail them to [public-wai-translations@w3.org](mailto:public-wai-translations@w3.org).\
 We are happy to help you decide on the best translated wording by sharing the considerations and nuances that went into choosing the wording for the English page.
-- When you decide on translation of unclear words and phrases that will likely be in other resources, feel free to add them to the Glossary for your language. <mark>[Add link to Glossaries section]</mark>
+- When you decide on translation of unclear words and phrases that will likely be in other resources, feel free to add them to the [Glossary for your language]({{ "/about/translating/glossaries/" | relative_url }}).

 ## For people who do _not_ know the translated language